 As far as lightning is concerned, researchers believe that migraines may occur due to the release of fungal spores or may be related to electromagnetic waves that are emitted from lightning.

-If you find this is the case with your migraines, here are some tips to help you decrease the number of migraines you suffer in the future:
+If you find this is the case with your migraines, here are some tips to help you decrease the number of episodes you suffer in the future:

 - Stay inside: While being indoors won’t change electromagnetic waves or barometric pressure, it can help you to have less exposure to extreme temperatures, high humidity, and bright light.

-- Get some glasses: Migraine glasses that use a tint called FL-41 can help block indoor and outdoor light that may trigger migraines.
+- Get some glasses: Migraine glasses that use a tint called FL-41 can help block indoor and outdoor light that may trigger attacks.

 - Take a drink: It seems as if the solution to everything these days is to drink more water.
 This is true when it comes to migraines as well.
 Dry weather and high humidity can be counteracted by drinking lots and lots of water.